dyle71/hcs-cmake/rpm-package.cmake.md

 ## Options

-Apply all usuall package variables introduced by CPack.
+Apply all usual package variables introduced by CPack.

 * `CPACK_PACKAGE_NAME`: Name of the package.
 * `CPACK_PACKAGE_VERSION_MAJOR`: Version major number of the package to build.